soasis/text/documentation/source/quick.rst

 	:linenos:
 	:start-after: // ============================================================================ //

-Comapred to the :cpp:var:`ztd::text::pass_handler`, which will stop at the first potential error:
+Compared to the :cpp:var:`ztd::text::pass_handler`, which will stop at the first potential error:

 .. literalinclude:: ../../examples/documentation/quick/basic/source/transcode-unicode-multi-errors.pass.cpp
 	:language: cpp